StephenPhilipOFlynn/project5-mildrew/README.md

 ### Media

-- The images used for the project were taken from Code Institute's kaggle page. https://www.kaggle.com/datasets/codeinstitute/cherry-leaves
+- The image set used for the project were taken from Code Institute's kaggle page. https://www.kaggle.com/datasets/codeinstitute/cherry-leaves

 ## Acknowledgements (optional)
-* Thank the people that provided support throughout this project.
+*